vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 }
 ```

-The parameters here need tuning, but this will poll Redis at some fixed interval, then flatten the lists of messages using `.mapConcat(_.asScala.toList)`.
-The code for this is in [`RedisStreamsSource.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/api/RedisStreamsSource.scala) and [`ConsumerExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/ConsumerExample.scala).
+This will poll Redis at some fixed interval, then flatten the lists of messages using `.mapConcat(_.asScala.toList)`.
+The complete code for this is in [`RedisStreamsSource.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/api/RedisStreamsSource.scala) and [`ConsumerExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/ConsumerExample.scala).

 # Acknowledging messages

 When a consumer in a consumer group has successfully processed a message it should indicate this by sending an [XACK](https://redis.io/commands/xack); sending [XACK](https://redis.io/commands/xack) removes the message from the pending list.
-As a message is uniquely determined by a string id this process can be modelled as `Sink[String, NotUsed]`.
-An implementation is something like the following:
+As a message is uniquely determined by a string id this process can be modelled as a `Sink[String, NotUsed]`.
+A simple implementation:

 ```scala
 object RedisStreamsAckSink {